 Full Circle is delighted to host a new series of musical salons by Room7 Productions.
 Preview the full Autumn series, starting Autumn 2021, in this inaugural musical salon.

-Dare to break the formality of opera protocols, with lively discussion and revelations.
+Open Chamber dares to break the formality of opera protocols, with lively discussion and revelations.
 Explore the composition, interpretation and presentation of great works from the classical repertoire as well as new pieces in an engaging mix.

 Don't miss this musical journey to understand the masterpieces of the past and discover the repertoire of the future.